Undecidability of the Spectral Gap (full version): Putting it all together

-With this generalised definition of gapless systems, \cref{thm:promise} proving undecidability of the spectral gap generalises to the case of periodic boundary conditions.
-The proof involves slightly modifying the Robinson tiling part of our construction, using a tiling trick from \cite{Gottesman-Irani}.
-We first restate and prove this trick here (in a slightly generalised form).

-The construction works for any (unweighted) tile set.
-First, duplicate all the tiles to create black- and white-coloured variants of each tile, and impose the constraint that adjacent tiles must have different colours.
-Turn this into an equivalent weighted tiling by defining the weight of adjacent pairs of matching tiles to be~0, and that of non-matching pairs to be $+5$.
-(Note that adjacent pairs can fail to match either because the original tile markings fail to match, or because their colours are the same.)
-Finally, add to the tile set the three new tile types shown in \cref{fig:boundary_tiles} (which do not have additional colour markings).

-The weights for adjacent pairs of tiles in this extended tile set are given in the following table, where $\whitetile$ and $\blacktile$ denote any tiles of the given colour\footnote{The choice of weights is somewhat arbitrary.
-Here, we choose them slightly more symmetrically than in \cite{Gottesman-Irani}, which makes the proof of \cref{periodic-to-open-bc} marginally simpler to describe.} (the weight for adjacent pairs of opposite-colour tiles is~0 if the original tile markings match, $+5$ if they do not match):
+To extend our result to periodic boundary conditions, we add to the modified Robinson tiles of \cref{sec:quasi-periodic} the three new tile types shown in \cref{fig:boundary_tiles}.

+Let $h_c$ be the standard tiling Hamiltonian of the modified Robinson tiles.
+We consider the Hamiltonian given by $3h_c$ plus the weighted terms given by the following tables (where $\wctile$ stands for any modified Robinson tile):

-The following \namecref{periodic-to-open-bc} encapsulates the construction given in \cite[\S~4.2]{Gottesman-Irani}.
-It shows that these weights effectively turn the weighted tiling problem for an odd-sized square region with periodic boundary conditions (a torus), into the unweighted tiling problem for the original tile set on an even-sized square region with open boundary conditions.
+The resulting weighted tiling Hamiltonian $\tilde{h}_c$ effectively turns the weighted tiling problem for an $L\times L$ square region with periodic boundary conditions (a torus), into the standard tiling problem for the modified Robinson tile set on a square region with open boundary conditions of size $(L-1)\times(L-1)$:

 \begin{lemma}[Periodic to open b.c.]
-Given any unweighted tile set and any odd $L\in\N$, all minimum weight tilings of an $L\times L$ torus using the extended tile set described above, with the weights given in \cref{eq:boundary_tile_weights}, consist of a single $\cross$ tile at an arbitrary location, a complete row of $\horizline$ tiles extending horizontally from the $\cross$, a complete column of $\vertline$ tiles extending vertically from the $\cross$, and a valid tiling of the remaining $(L-1)\times(L-1)$ region with the original tile set using alternating colours. \end{lemma}
+For any $L\in\N$, all minimum weight tilings of an $L\times L$ torus using the tile set described above consist of a single $\cross$ tile at an arbitrary location, a complete row of $\horizline$ tiles extending horizontally from the $\cross$, a complete column of $\vertline$ tiles extending vertically from the $\cross$, and a valid modified Robinson tiling of the remaining $(L-1)\times(L-1)$ region. \end{lemma}